wolfscott/vue-material-datepicker/README.md

 # vue-material-datepicker

-This datepicker is a fully customisable Vue(v2.1.6) version of the [material-ui datepicker](http://www.material-ui.com/#/components/date-picker) that fit all your projects.
+This datepicker is a fully customisable Vue(v2.1.6) version of the [material-ui datepicker](http://www.material-ui.com/#/components/date-picker).

-See below to discover all customisable components.

 # Contact

-Please give me some feedbacks to improve it !

-If you have some issues or if you want to contribute, feel free to email me to !
+Your active feedback is welcome and encouraged; it will help us imporove this product.

-email : grangerbastien@gmail.com
+Origianl creator: email : grangerbastien@gmail.com

+otherwise;
+Wolf Scott
+wscott@ioihan.com

+(NOTE: This is in progress -- if this message is here it is NOT complete)

-# Demo
+# Demo  <-- This seems to be PNG only ...

 ## Simple portrait